Richfletch92/BWGM/README.md

 ## Testing Summary
 - **Manual Testing:**
-  - **Overview:** Testing was continuously done during developement, AI was used to check through code consistently to spot any typos and missing closing elements.
+  - **Overview:** Testing was continuously done during development, AI was used to check through code consistently to spot any typos and missing closing elements.
+Also all code was put through validators to ensure no issues with code.
   - **Devices and Browsers Tested:** Tested on various devices Android and Apple devices.
 I had friends and family who tested on a variety of mobile devices and computers.
-Browsers used was Chrome, Edge and Safari.
+The browsers used were Chrome, Edge and Safari.
 I also tested using dev tools to resize the screen to ensure my website was responsive.
   - **Features Tested:** CRUD operations, navigation, filtering, review submission, user registration and password resetting.
   - **Results:** All critical features worked as expected, including accessibility checks.